openstack/nova/doc/source/v2/2.0_server_concepts.rst

 Server concepts
 ===============

-For the OpenStack Compute API, a server is a virtual machine (VM) instance in the compute system.
+For the OpenStack Compute API, a server is a virtual machine (VM) instance, a physical machine or a container.

 Server status
 ~~~~~~~~~~~~~